Kevinwmiguel/42_Lisbon_CommonCore/printf/README.md

 ## 💡 About the project

-> _The aim of this project is to make you code your own librery._
+> _The aim of this project is to reproduce the behavior of original printf._

-	You will code the most usable funcations in C.
+	The most famous function to debugging now in your hand!

 ## 🛠️ Usage